Graph Homomorphism Distortion: A Metric to Distinguish Them All and in the Latent Space Bind Them: The Graph Homomorphism Distortion

-The \emph{graph homomorphism distortion} aims to encode the distance between two vertex attributed graphs through the individual distances of attributes to their counterpart through a homomorphism.
-Additionally, we posit that these transformations are not only necessary by themselves but also by how they \emph{distort} the attributes the graph carries.
-This intuition is based on the aforementioned results in graph theory and homomorphism counts.
-We define the measurement as
+Our novel graph homomorphism distortion aims to encode a measure of similarity between two attributed graphs based on the individual distances of attributes to their counterpart through a homomorphism.
+We posit that these maps are not only relevant by themselves but also by how they \emph{distort} the graph attributes, and we thus focus on the maximum distortion obtained when mapping features from one graph to another.
+Please note that we defer all proofs to \Cref{app:proofs} for clarity.